mathesar-foundation/mathesar/docs/docs/user-guide/relationships.md

 # Relationships

 Relationships allow a single cell in one table to reference a row in another table.
 When one table references another in this manner, the two tables are said to be "related".
-This is a core feature of relational databases, and it allows us to model complex data structures using multiple tables.
+This is a core feature of PostgreSQL, and it allows us to model complex data structures using multiple tables.

 ## Example